-taking future action.
+(c) Request additional information as an interim decision prior to taking future action.

-- (c) Request additional information as an interim decision prior to - (d) Take no action on the license or permit as a final decision. - (19) The final decision of the Common Council to revoke or suspend a license or permit shall be subject to appeal as provided by State law. - (20) The City Administrator of the City of Cornell or other designee of the Council, by order of the Common Council, shall repossess any license or permit that has been revoked or suspended by the Common Council. - (21) If no hearing is requested by the person subject to charge within the time herein noted, the license or permit shall be revoked at the discretion of the Common Council at its next or subsequent meeting. - (22) Specific reasons that may be considered, at minimum, by the Common Council in determining whether to initially issue or not issue a license or permit are as follows: - (a) A false statement was made by the applicant in the application filed with the City of Cornell and/or a false statement was included in the material attached to the application by the applicant. - (b) The applicant was not of a good moral character. - (c) The applicant was not a citizen of the United States of America or was not a legal alien. - (d) The use, activity, business or operation as proposed by the applicant in the application filed with the City of Cornell in the material attached to the application will be detrimental to the peace, health, safety and general welfare of the public in the City of Cornell.
+(d) Take no action on the license or permit as a final decision.

+(19) The final decision of the Common Council to revoke or suspend a license or permit shall be subject to appeal as provided by State law.

+(20) The City Administrator of the City of Cornell or other designee of the Council, by order of the Common Council, shall repossess any license or permit that has been revoked or suspended by the Common Council.

+(21) If no hearing is requested by the person subject to charge within the time herein noted, the license or permit shall be revoked at the discretion of the Common Council at its next or subsequent meeting.

+(22) Specific reasons that may be considered, at minimum, by the Common Council in determining whether to initially issue or not issue a license or permit are as follows:

+(a) A false statement was made by the applicant in the application filed with the City of Cornell and/or a false statement was included in the material attached to the application by the applicant.

+(b) The applicant was not of a good moral character.

+(c) The applicant was not a citizen of the United States of America or was not a legal alien.

+(d) The use, activity, business or operation as proposed by the applicant in the application filed with the City of Cornell in the material attached to the application will be detrimental to the peace, health, safety and general welfare of the public in the City of Cornell. (e) The use, activity, business or operation as proposed by the applicant in the application filed with the City and in the material attached to the application will likely cause a public nuisance in the City.

-by the applicant in the app application will likely cause The use, activity, business or operation as proposed filed with the City and in the material attached to the lic nuisance in the City. • • • • • • • • • • • • • • • • • • • • The use, activity, business or operation as proposed and the material attached to the application will not likely f this ordinance or any specific State or Federal law or business in the State of W (g) isconsi The applicant, if a corporation, was not authorized to do n. (h) The applicant was not of age. (i) The applicant was not legally competent. issuance of a specific licen (j) se or p The applicant did not meet the specific conditions for ermit. (k) (List Others) (23) Common Council in determ permit are as follows: fic reasons that may be considered, at minimum, by the hether to revoke or suspend a previously issued license or application filed with the Ci the application by the appli - A false statement was made by the applicant in the or a false statement was included in the material attached to (b) The applicant was not of a good moral character.
-America or was not a legal (c) alien.
-The applicant was not a citizen of the United States of operations as operated or safety and general welfare The current or former uses, activities, businesses or ined by the operator is detrimental to the peace, health, public in the City. operations as operated or r the City. (e) maintai The current or former uses, activities, business or ned by the applicant have or do cause a public nuisance in operations as operated or maintained by the applicant have or do not conform to or meet the conditions of this ordinance or any specific State or Federal law or regulations.
+(f) The use, activity, business or operation as proposed by the applicant in the application and the material attached to the application will not likely conform or meet the conditions of this ordinance or any specific State or Federal law or regulations.

+(g) The applicant, if a corporation, was not authorized to do business in the State of Wisconsin.

+(h) The applicant was not of age.

+(i) The applicant was not legally competent.

+(j) The applicant did not meet the specific conditions for issuance of a specific license or permit.

+(k) (List Others)

+(23) Specific reasons that may be considered, at minimum, by the Common Council in determining whether to revoke or suspend a previously issued license or permit are as follows:

+(a) A false statement was made by the applicant in the application filed with the City and/or a false statement was included in the material attached to the application by the applicant.

+(b) The applicant was not of a good moral character.

+(c) The applicant was not a citizen of the United States of America or was not a legal alien.

+(d) The current or former uses, activities, businesses or operations as operated or maintained by the operator is detrimental to the peace, health, safety and general welfare of the public in the City.

+(e) The current or former uses, activities, business or operations as operated or maintained by the applicant have or do cause a public nuisance in the City.

-The current or former uses, activities, businesses or
+(f) The current or former uses, activities, businesses or